 Goddamned Bats: Sprites/Titanias (particularly those with White Wind), enemy Gunners or Illusionists (who can hit you from far away), and anything equipped with Damage > MP.
 The latter ability results in damage reducing the target's MP instead of HP, and, worst of all, as long as the target has any MP, they will not lose HP.

-The be fair, Ritz hates her white hair because she's constantly bullied about it.
+Ritz to a lesser extent, mostly during the time frame when Marche is on the lam.
+Her reason for not going back is because she hates her albino hair because she's constantly bullied about it.
 It's possible that being bullied enough has driven her to the point where she mentally broke down, which would justify her desire to not lose her now naturally pink hair.
 However, being with Shara and the other Vierra gave her enough confidence about her white hair and ultimately reached the point where she stopped dyeing it after returning from Ivalice.

 The Woobie: Doned.
 Despite that he acts like such a little shit, he actually had the most reasonable wish out of all the four (which was to be able to walk again).
 And in the ending, he goes back to being an Ill Boy in a wheelchair.
 Despite getting friends, come on...

-Crosses over with Jerkass Woobie, and it's a similar deal with Mewt - on the one hand, he seriously lacks confidence and self-esteem and misses his mother; on the other, he prioritises his own comfort and feelings over that of others.
+Crosses over with Jerkass Woobie, and it's a similar deal with Mewt - on the one hand, he seriously lacks confidence and self-esteem and misses his mother; on the other, he prioritizes his own comfort and feelings over that of others.
 Both characters (and even Ritz, to a degree) have understandable desires, but go about them with disregard for anyone who disagrees.